-How to Find the Best MCAT Prep Course for You
+How to Find the Best MCAT Prep Course for You in 2020

 Nearly every medical school in the country uses the Medical College Admission Test (MCAT) to measure prospective students’ scientific knowledge and critical thinking skills.
 Your score has a significant impact on your chances of acceptance, so doing well is key.
 But knowing how to prepare effectively can be as difficult as taking the exam itself.
 We put together this guide to the best MCAT prep courses to help take the hassle out of finding the program that’s right for you.

 Our research team evaluated 16 MCAT prep courses on comprehensiveness, flexibility, personalization and more.
 We spoke with former students to learn about their experiences with each company and consulted with industry experts to determine what makes an effective MCAT prep course.
 We narrowed our focus to four finalists and ranked them based on their completeness and overall value for the money.

 Kaplan was our favorite option, in large part due to its variety of programs and extensive study materials.
 But depending on how you learn best, you may prefer one of our other top picks.
 Read our reviews below to learn more about each company and who it’s best for.